Everything You Need to Know About Choosing Brand Fonts

 What’s the Purpose of Brand Fonts?

-Just like your logo, brand colour palette and other visual elements, your brand fonts should help express your brand’s unique identity.
+Like your logo, brand colour palette and other visual elements, your brand fonts should help express your brand’s unique personality and identity.

 Consistency plays a critical role in this.

-Imagine if every time you came into contact with a brand, you saw a different font—that would be pretty messy, right?
+Imagine if you saw a different font every time you encountered a brand—that would be pretty messy, right?

-Over time, this consistency strengthens your brand recognition and makes it easier for people to identify your brand.
+Over time, this consistency strengthens your brand recognition and makes it easier for people to identify it.
 It also conveys a sense of reliability and shows that the brand is a constant that can be trusted.

 Characteristics of a Good Brand Font